PaloAltoNetworks/Azure-HA-Deployment/README.md

 If you choose to take a different approach you can do the following

-1. Launch a VM-Series firewall using the latest which is 8.1
+1. Launch a VM-Series firewall using the latest which is 9.0(only needed if you don't have an existing VM-Series launched)
-2. Upgrade to PAN-OS 9.0
-3. Use Azure CLI to launch a VM-Series running PAN-OS 8.1 into the exact same Resource Group as the first firewall
+2. Use Azure CLI to launch a second VM-Series running PAN-OS 8.1 into the exact same Resource Group as the first firewall
-4. Upgrade to PAN-OS 9.0

 For more information on how to use the Azure CLI.
 [CLICK HERE](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest)
 For an Online Azure CLI shell use the following link and select the Powershell option.
-[CLICK HERE](https://shell.azure.com/)
+[CLICK HERE](https://shell.azure.com/) For information on how to setup an Azure Service Principal [CLICK HERE] (https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)

 # Support Policy: Community-Supported